liti-dev/recibees/README.md

-## RECIBEES 🐝
+# RECIBEES 🐝
+## A one-stopper for meal inspiration and personal recipe storage.
 I've always been passionate about foods.
 I love cooking, too.
-Like a bee collecting pollens, I'm always on the lookout for interesting new recipes.
+Like a bee collecting pollens, I'm always on the lookout for new recipes.
-#### 👉 This is a one-stop app for meal inspiration and personal recipe storage.
-#### 🎯 Goals: review JS fundamentals and build an app I can use.
+### 🎯 Goals: review JS fundamentals/OOP and build an app I can use
-#### 🍔 Stack: HTML5/CSS3, SASS, JS.
+### 🍔 Stack: HTML5/CSS3, SASS, JS.

+### Desired functions:
+- [ ] Search for recipes by keyword
+- [ ] Bookmark recipes
+- [ ] Add personal recipes
+- [ ] Calculate servings

-Inspired from Forkify by Jonas Schmedtmann
+_Inspired by Forkify by Jonas Schmedtmann_